-A training-oriented performance ensemble for middle school students with at least one year experience playing a band instrument.
-Fundamental playing and technical skills specific to instrument families (brass and woodwind) and music theory will be studied.
-This ensemble will prepare and perform concerts each quarter, some of which may be outside of school hours.
-Students will be required to provide their own instrument and concert attire.
+Placement is by teacher recommendation/audition.
+Intermediate playing and technical skills as well as music theory will be studied.
+This ensemble will prepare and perform concerts at each quarter.
+Students will be required to provide their own instrument and concert attire; however, rental instruments will be available for those who need them.
 Attendance is required at all scheduled performances.